-The Agricultural Business Chamberis a voluntary, dynamic and influential association of agribusinesses.
-Its mission is to negotiate and position for a favourable agribusiness environment where members can perform competitively and profitably, and prosper as a result.
-Its focus area includes serving the broader and mutual business interests of agribusinesses in South Africa facilitating considerable networking opportunities, so that South African agribusinesses can play an active and creative role within the local and international organised business environment and are involved in the legislative and policy environment on many fronts.
+The ABC is the only organisation that serves the broader and common business interests of agribusinesses in South Africa.
+The chamber facilitates considerable networking opportunities so that South African agribusinesses can play an active and creative role within the local and international organised business environment and be closely involved in the legislative and policy environment on many fronts.

 Transvaal Agricultural Union South Africa (TAU SA)

 TAU SA renders services to its members in terms of property rights, economic issues, and safety and security.

 National African Farmers’ Union of South Africa (NAFU)

 The aim of NAFU is to create a “home” for thousands of black farmers who had previously been excluded from the main- stream of agriculture.
 It focuses on advocacy and lobbies for access to critical resources such as land, credit, information, extension and other support services.

 AFASA's aim is to promote competent and successful com- mercial South African farmers, and to ensure the long-term sustainability of the agricultural sector.
 Its values are to facilitate the development of African farmers to increase their meaningful participation in the agricultural sector